practicatto/geniopolitecnico/README.md

 </p>

 Since <strong>GenioPolitecnico</strong> is based on Akinator, if you have played akinator before you'll know how <strong>GenioPolitecnico</strong> works.<br>
-First, our user is going to be think about an animal then he/she is going to be asked a few questions by our charismatic friend and ESPOL's mascot, <strong>Polito</strong>.
+First, our user is going to think about an animal then he/she is going to be asked a few questions by our charismatic friend and ESPOL's mascot, <strong>Polito</strong>.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/59121896/98503259-0e5adb80-2222-11eb-97b5-96323d6b28ad.gif" alt="Polito guessing">